 Vindman, who also sat in on the call in the Situation Room, testified that ahead call, there were fears of “stray voltage” [In other words, fears that Trump would throw in something unexpected.]
 (Vindman’s deposition.)

 Some things Trump said during the call:

-Vindland listened to the call and filled in a few phrases missing from the call summary released.
-For example, Trump said “Burisma” and not “the company.”
+Vindland and Williams listened to the call in the Situation Room.
+Both took notes and filled in a few phrases missing from the call summary released.
+For example, Zelensky said “Burisma” and not “the company.”
 (Vindman’s deposition.)
+(Williams’ Deposition)

 After the call, both Hill and Vindman reported to John Eisenberg what happened.
 Vindman made clear that it was “improper” and “wrong” for Trump to press for the investigation of a private citizen.
 (Vindman’s deposition.)

 Morrison also reported the call to Eisenberg.
 He said he saw nothing illegal or improper but he worried that the call would become politicized.
 He thought Zelensky seemed obsequious, and the mention of Biden was out of place.
 He therefore thought limited people should have access to it.
 (Morrison’s deposition).

 William found the references to Biden and Burisma to be “more specific to the president in nature, to his personal political agenda” as opposed to a “broader foreign policy objective of the U.S.” She also made the connection between the Burisma investigation and security aid saying that “I guess for me it shed some light on possible other motivations behind a security assistance hold.”
 (Williams’ Deposition)

 Five hours after the call, at 2:31 P.M. in Ukraine, Cooper’s staff received a phone call asking about security clearance.

 On the evening of July 25, a readout was posted on the website of the Ukrainian President that contained the following line (translation from original Russian-language readout):